sensu/sensu-docs-legacy/source/docs/0.21/api-stashes.md

 ## Silence Stashes

-Silence stashes are special types of stashes used to silence (prevent handlers from processing) a check or a client.
+Silence stashes are used by the [Sensu Enterprise Silence Stashes Filter](enterprise-built-in-filters#silencestashes) and by handlers using the [sensu-plugin library](#) to prevent handlers from processing events from a check or a client.
 Silence stashes are stashes stored at a path that begins with `"silence/"`.

-####Examples:
+#### Silence Stashes Examples:

-* Setting a Stash path to `"silence/<client_name_here>"` will prevent handlers from processing events for a specific client.
+* Creating a Stash with the path `"silence/<client_name_here>"` will prevent handlers from processing events for a specific client.
-* Setting a Stash path to `"silence/<client_name_here>/<check_name_here>"` will prevent handlers from processing events from a specific check on a specific client.
+* Creating a Stash with the path `"silence/<client_name_here>/<check_name_here>"` will prevent handlers from processing events from a specific check on a specific client.
-* Setting a Stash path to `"silence/<client_name_here>/keepalive"` will silence keepalive events for a specific client.
+* Creating a Stash with the path `"silence/<client_name_here>/keepalive"` will silence keepalive events for a specific client.

 # API Definition